Gayatrimurali/LLMOps-Hands-On-Lab/Instructions/lab-05.md

    ![](media/llm18.png)

 1. Click on **prod**.
-Scroll down and pause when you reach **AZURE_CREDENTIALS** secret under **Environment secret** section.
+Scroll down and pause when you reach **AZURE_CREDENTIALS** secret under **Environment secrets** section.
 Click on it and paste the following format as follows, and update the values according to it:

    ```json
    {